About Rough Meadows

-- Habitats that favor many breeding bird species such as rose-breasted grosbeaks and saltmarsh sparrows, as well as migratory birds including least sandpipers and semipalmated plovers.
+- Habitats that favor many breeding bird species, such as Rose-breasted Grosbeaks and Saltmarsh Sparrows, as well as migratory birds like Least Sandpipers and Semipalmated Plovers.

 - Granite benches at the end of Professor Chandler’s Long Walk and on the Kestrel Trail, providing wonderful places to sit, contemplate nature, or have a snack.

-- Sawyer’s Island, a one-mile hike from the parking area, has spectacular vistas from every direction including of an active osprey nesting platform.
+- Sawyer’s Island, a one-mile hike from the parking area, has spectacular vistas from every direction and a view of an active Osprey nesting platform.

 All of the land at our wildlife sanctuaries is protected.
 By conserving these open spaces, Mass Audubon, along with our members and partners, is able to fulfill its mission of protecting the nature of Massachusetts.

 - No dog walking or horseback riding; please leave all animals and pets at home (service animals welcome)

 - No collecting or picking natural items.

 - No bike riding or operating motorized vehicles; day passes are available for powered mobility devices